Keselowski claims 6th win at Talladega with overtime pass

 TALLADEGA, Ala.
-(AP) — Brad Keselowski did it exactly right this time and finally got that last-lap victory, winning in overtime Sunday at Talladega Superspeedway.
+(AP) — Brad Keselowski made exactly the right final move this time, winning again at Talladega Superspeedway and demonstrating a painful lesson well learned.

-Keselowski is the ninth driver to win through 10 NASCAR Cup races this season and avenged the embarrassing Team Penske gaffe in the season-opening Daytona 500 when he and teammate Joey Logano triggered a last-lap crash as Keselowski tried to pass Logano for the victory.
+Keselowski’s overtime victory made him the ninth driver to win through 10 NASCAR Cup races this season and avenged an embarrassing Team Penske gaffe in the season-opening Daytona 500.
+He and teammate Joey Logano triggered a last-lap crash as Keselowski tried to pass Logano for the victory.

+“Daytona, that’s a big one.
+Oh man, it stings still,” Keselowski said.
+“But this is a good one.
+We’ll take it.
+Beggars can’t be choosers.
+I certainly learned some lessons from that race and I tried to apply them, and it all came together there at the end.

+“Michael McDowell gave me a good push like he did at Daytona, and I was a little bit smarter with how I handled it.”

 Keselowski led just one lap, the last one, in a race that featured 35 lead changes among 27 drivers.